acasto/iptic-memex/README.md

 - [x] Supports syntax highlighting in interactive modes
 - [x] Cross-platform support (tested on Windows and Linux)

+**Note:**
+Multi-provider support is currently in development.
+OpenRouter currently works alongside OpenAI but there are plenty of kludges and caveats as this is the first alternate provider to be implemented.

 # Installation & Usage

 ### Basic Usage